-Remarriage allowance: A lump sum is paid equal to 3 years of pension.
+Remarriage allowance: A lump sum of three years of the survivor pension is paid.

-Orphan's pension: The pension is equal to 15% of the deceased's earnings used to calculate the disability pension for each of the first two orphans younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled); 10% for each additional orphan; 20% for each full orphan.
+Orphan's pension: The pension is 15% of the deceased's earnings used to calculate the disability pension for each of the first two orphans younger than age 14 (age 18 if an apprentice, age 21 if a student or disabled); 10% for each additional orphan; 20% for each full orphan.

-Dependent parent's and grandparent's pension: Each dependent parent and grandparent receives 10% of the deceased's earnings used to calculate the disability pension, up to 30%.
+Dependent parent's and grandparent's pension: 10% of the deceased's earnings used to calculate the disability pension is paid to each dependent parent and grandparent, up to 30%.

-All survivor benefits combined must not exceed 85% of the deceased's earnings used for calculating the disability pension; otherwise, the pensions are reduced proportionately.
+All survivor benefits combined must not exceed 85% of the deceased's earnings used to calculate the disability pension.